dimasyudhaproject/helm-charts/README.md

 ## Configuration

-The following table lists the configurable parameters of the server chart and their default values.
+The following table lists the configurable parameters of the chart and their default values.

 | Parameter                                      | Description                                                  | Default              |
 |------------------------------------------------|--------------------------------------------------------------|----------------------|